 If you are offered services such as pension management or counselling, please ensure that you fully understand what you are paying for.
 Some management companies market very positive fund investments and give examples of customers who have managed to double their premium pension account in only 5 years.
 Many of these examples are unrealistic.
 It is important that you know what the services these companies offer are going to cost you, both in annual fees and in fund fees.
 It may add up to a lot of money because you save for your pension for a long time.

 It is forbidden to call and market or sell products relating to the premium pension area.
 If you are called by a telemarketer, we advise that you end the call.

 Some companies that offer management services for the premium pension charge an annual fee of approximately SEK 400-900.
 In addition, the funds in which your money is invested can be much more expensive than other comparable alternatives.

-In order for you as a saver not to lose out on the deal, the management company must succeed in placing the premium pension so that the increase in value not only gives you the annual fee back but also exceeds it.
-The chances of doing that well year after year for a long time are very small.
+In order for you not to lose out on the deal, the management company must succeed in placing the premium pension so that the increase in value not only gives you the annual fee back but also exceeds it.
+The chances of doing that successfully year after year are small.